Connor Vest

-Connor Vest (born 26 April 1994) is an Australian rugby union player.
-Vest plays for the Queensland Reds in the Super Rugby primarily as a lock, and secondarily as across the back row.
+Connor Vest (born 26 April 1994) is a retired Australian rugby union player.
+Vest most recently played for the Queensland Reds in the Super Rugby primarily as a lock, and secondarily as across the back row.

 Career

 Vest was born in Queanbeyan, New South Wales on the outskirts of the Australian Capital Territory (ACT).
 He was educated at Grafton High School in Northern New South Wales where he played junior rugby for the Grafton Rugby Club.
 In 2014 Vest was selected in the Waratahs under-20s team.

 After playing club rugby in Sydney's Shute Shield, Vest joined the North Harbour Rays (later known as Sydney Rays) in the National Rugby Championship (NRC), being announced in their 32-player squad for 2017.
 Vest had trained with the squad ahead of the 2016 season but was not selected.
 Vest played three seasons with the Rays alongside club rugby in the Shute Shield before disruptions stemming from the COVID-19 pandemic ended the NRC.